saltstack/kitchen-salt/provisioner_options.md

 key | default value | Notes
 ----|---------------|--------
-dry_run | false | Setting this to True makes the highstate to run with flag test=True (Ideal for testing states syntax) formula | | name of the formula, used to derive the path we need to copy to the guest [is_file_root](#is_file_root) | false | Treat this project as a complete file_root, not just a state collection or formula
+additional_minion_config | | additional options to add to the minion config file dry_run | false | Setting this to True makes the highstate to run with flag test=True (Ideal for testing states syntax) formula | | name of the formula, used to derive the path we need to copy to the guest [is_file_root](#is_file_root) | false | Treat this project as a complete file_root, not just a state collection or formula